poolpOrg/pykvfs/README.md

 Upon rollback, the transaction store is purged.

-Upon commit, the transaction store is moved to a commit space and a commit phase merges the transaction to global stores.
+Upon commit, the transaction store is moved to a commit space and a (quite complex) commit phase merges the transaction to global store.

 Requires